Anchorsify/Anchorsify.github.io/_projects/Katon.md

 A low-level technique which sees some use even by more experienced ninja, in certain situations.
 It causes a Katon jutsu to release a prodigious amount of smoke before it burns out, reducing visibility over an area.

 - Chakra: +2, +1 per rank above E
+- Area: 3, +3 per rank above E
 - Seal Speed: +3

 Effects: This technique is used in combination with a damage-dealing Katon jutsu, increasing its Seal Speed and Chakra cost accordingly.
-The technique has an area of 3 yards, +3 yards per rank above E. The resulting smokescreen has a duration of 10 IC, +5 IC per rank above E. Within this area, the smoke imposes a -2 visibility penalty, increasing by one per rank above E the jutsu Enmaku was used with is.
+The resulting smokescreen has a duration of 10 IC, +5 IC per rank above E. Within this area, the smoke imposes a -2 visibility penalty, increasing by one per rank above E the jutsu Enmaku was used with is.
 This technique can also be used on its own, using a person suffering from the Ignite status as its source; in this case it's Chakra 6, Speed 5, and Seal Speed 3.
 Every 2 points of Ignite is equivalent to one jutsu rank (so "rank D", meaning -3 visibility, at Ignite 4).

 ## D-Rank
 #### --( Houenka - Flame Flower )--